jmangott/atropos/README.md

 ## Requirements
 - CMake (3.22.1 or later)
 - C++20 compatible C++ compiler
-- Eigen 3.4 (if the implicit Euler integrator is used)
+- Eigen 3.4 (if the implicit Euler or Crank-Nicolson integrators are used)
 - Fortran compiler (if OpenBLAS is used)
 - HDF5 (1.10.x)
 - netCDF4